TadasKu/SCodingTask/README.md

     * Done issues can be marked as “not done”.
     * Open issues can be marked as “done”.
     * Issues can be restored (marked as “not trash”).
-    * Issue descriptions are editable
+    * Issue descriptions are editable.

 Application must have navbar:
   * Navbar must contain links to all pages of the application and current page link must be